-Often we tend to see things in the opposite direction (as in Table 1), which means that matter is thought to be the lowest level and the very subtle the highest (see, for example, Wilber 2006).
+However, often we tend to see phenomena as indicated in Table 1, which means that matter is thought to be the lowest level and the very subtle the highest (see, for example, Wilber 2006).
 This means one has to go increasingly higher to reach the subtle and very subtle, whereas according to the opposite view one has to go deeper and deeper to attain the very subtle.
 In any case, the very subtle is the most inclusive, and the subtle appears more inclusive than the physical level.
 What is the evidence for this contention?
 Besides personal experience, alternative medicine provides some clues.
 For example, healers who can see auras may be able to detect a cancer in a person’s aura before it manifests in her body, which seems to indicate that the subtle energy body, which includes the aura, is more fundamental than the physical body (see, for example, Brennan 1988).
 Furthermore, some spiritual healers seem capable of affecting the physical body through subtle and very subtle energy (see, for example, Gerber 2001).

 Alternative holistic medicine spans the whole range form the physical to the subtle levels and perhaps beyond.
 For example, herbal medicines often address the physical level and have been tested using the methodology of mainstream science (see, for example, Mowrey 1986).
 However, they may not exclude the continuum to the subtle level.
 Acupuncture seems to work mainly at the subtle level, but interacts with the physical body (Gerber 2001).
 And some forms of spiritual healing might even reach beyond the subtle level.
 What has been called Vibrational Medicine (Gerber 2001) includes the continuum from the physical to the subtle level and perhaps beyond.

 Refinements – As I mentioned at the beginning, distinguishing three levels of the body is only one common way.
 Another way involves the following distinctions: Physical body, etheric body, astral body, mental body, and causal body.
 Greene (2009, p.
 18) uses the terms vital body instead of etheric body, emotional body instead of astral body, and universal body instead of causal body.
 Brennan (1988) distinguishes between the emotional and the astral body; the latter is higher than the mental body.
 And all together she distinguishes seven or nine bodies as layers of the human aura.
 Each of the bodies can be seen as a corresponding energy.
 According to Greene, everything is energy that is vibrating at different frequencies and thus takes on different forms that can be perceived as the different bodies.
 Etheric (vital), astral (emotional), and mental energies constitute the subtle energies, whereas causal (universal) energy is the very subtle energy (see, for example, Gerber 2001, p.
 160; Tiller 1997, 2007).
 Greene (2009, pp. 17-21) emphasized that the different energies form an energy continuum.
 The energy corresponding to the physical body has the slowest frequency, whereas the universal body has the highest.

 As in the body, in speech we may distinguish three levels that appear interconnected in a continuum.
 The lowest level, with which we are most familiar, represents speech that consists of words and sentences with a meaning such as, for example, the sentences “This apple is green,” or “Body, speech, and mind are important aspects of human existence.”
 Depending on how we define or understand the words we use, our speech may be more or less precise, more or less inclusive, etc. And depending on the kind of grammar, syntax, and logic we imply, our speech may be more or less restricted or open, etc. For example, speech that relies heavily on nouns and implies a noun-verb structure appears more frozen than a more verb-based language that conveys more directly the fluidity of reality.
-Whether a purely verb-based language is possible seems rather controversial.
+Whether a purely verb-based language is possible seems controversial.
 Some linguists such as Benjamin Whorf claimed that among some Native American tribes such as the Nootka on Vancouver Island such a purely dynamic language structure exists.
 For a long time I have been interested in developing a process language that avoids nouns.
-But I have not made much progress in this endeavor (for more on this topic see my Present Interests).
+But I have not made much progress in this endeavour (see my essay on Process Language).
 In my morphological research on plants, I have, however, developed a process morphology that understands the form of plants not as structures that have processes but as structures that are seen as processes or process combinations.
 Hence, the structure/process dualism is overcome.
 Structure appears as process (see my essay on Plant Morphology).

-Regardless of what kind of language we use, we have to keep in mind that language is abstracted from reality and therefore cannot represent reality as it is.
+Regardless of what kind of language we use, we have to keep in mind that language abstracts from reality and therefore cannot represent reality as it is.
 Thus, language can be seen as a map.
 And as Korzybski has so convincingly demonstrated through his Structural Differential, a map is not the territory it represents.
 A map represents at best some aspects of reality that have been abstracted - to abstract means to select.
 Therefore, when we use language we inevitably lose much of the richness of reality.
 But we can at least try to avoid grave and misleading distortions.
-Korzybski’s extensional devices help us in this respect and this can be highly beneficial for our behavior and actions in the world (see my essay on Healthy Language-Behaviour and Spirituality).
-Much tragedy could be avoided by following Korzybski’s extensional devices, and much tragedy could be avoided by employing what I called healing thinking or healing logic (see below).
+Korzybski’s extensional devices help us in this respect and this can be highly beneficial for our behaviour and actions in the world (see my essay on Healthy Language-Behaviour and Spirituality).
+Much tragedy could be avoided by following Korzybski’s extensional devices, and much tragedy could be avoided by employing what I call healing thinking or healing logic (see below).
 Unfortunately, even in science, especially the life sciences, including medicine, Korzybski’s extensional devices and healing logic are used only to a very limited extent.